chrispfchung/Whats-Your-Ticket-Worth/README.md

 *Limitations*<br>
 I do not have historical data of successfully sold ticket prices.
 My data is also pulled one time for consistency across price, dates, and upcoming events.

+**Code**
+To view the code used for this project, please see files listed from 1-5.

 ## **Data**<br>
 Features:<br>
 Highest Price (of ticket)<br>